ElmoDFGD/ElmoRim/README.md

   * Compatibility: Choose whether or not to use animations from [Poise](https://www.nexusmods.com/skyrimspecialedition/mods/72653).
       - *Special Meter Control* should say `Not Obtained`.
 The special meter is reserved for displaying poise values.

+### What I Wish I Knew When I First Played ElmoRim

 ## Updating the modlist

 Before updating, please check the [changelog](https://github.com/aljoxo/ElmoRim/blob/main/ElmoRimChangelog.md) and back up any saves.
 A new game may be required after certain updates.
 To check if an update is save safe or not, refer to the version number.
-The first digit indicates major version, second digit indicates minor version (these are unlikely to be save safe unless otherwise specified), the third digit will represent bug fixes etc.
+The first digit indicates major version, second digit indicates minor version (these are unlikely to be save safe unless otherwise specified) and the third digit will represent bug fixes etc.
   - If the modlist is updated from `1.0.0` to `2.0.0`, then this version is likely a major overhaul of at least one system and **will not** be considered save safe.
-  - If the modlist is updated from `1.0.0` to `1.1.0`, then this version is **not** save safe.
+  - If the modlist is updated from `1.0.0` to `1.1.0`, then this version is save safe **unless** the changelog states otherwise..
-  - If the modlist is updated from `1.0.0` to `1.0.1`, then this version **is** save safe **unless** the changelog states otherwise.
-In cases where the update is save safe, performing additional steps my be needed to maintain the health of the save.
-These steps will be provided in the changelog.
+  - If the modlist is updated from `1.0.0` to `1.0.1`, then this version **is** save safe

+  >In cases where the update is save safe, performing additional steps my be needed to maintain the health of the save.
+These steps will be .provided in the changelog.

 Updating is like installing the list.
 Simply check that file paths are the same and tick the `overwrite existing modlist` button. **Note**: Any mods added to the installation will be deleted when updating.
 To ensure that Wabbajack does not delete added mods upon updating, prefix the mods with **[NoDelete]**.

-**ALWAYS** back up saves before an update.
-Because of the method Wabbajack uses to include the start save, any save within the profile will be wiped.
+**ALWAYS back up saves before an update.**

-*Please make sure to back up saves when continuing a playthrough across a **save safe** update.*

 ## FAQ

 #### Q: Why does the list claim to be vanilla when it clearly isn't.

 A: No such claims are made.
-The list is centered around vanilla content and provides a platform for enjoying said content over a decade after it's creation.
+The list is centered around vanilla content and provides a platform for enjoying said content by leveraging a decade of contributions from awesome mods makers.

 #### Q: I can't level up, what do I do?
 A: You have Sleep to level up enabled, go sleep in a bed or disable it through Survival Control Panel in the MCM.